 - Runtime state matches approved intent or deviations are explained

-Cloudaware insight: Cloudaware continuously compares live configurations to approved baselines and records configuration drift across cloud and platform layers.
-This allows teams to verify runtime reality against intent without relying on manual checks or periodic reviews.
+Cloudaware insight: Cloudaware continuously compares live configurations to approved baselines across AWS, Azure, and GCP, making drift visible in near real time without relying on periodic audits.

 Phase 7.
 Monitor and feedback: closing the DevSecOps lifecycle